top of page

 CASE STUDY: US FEDERAL RESERVE

 In 2012, the US Federal Reserve System was at an inflection point.
-With stakeholders that varied widely, from school teachers to micro- and macroeconomists and world governments, mission-critical needs were becoming increasingly complex.
-With emerging technology positioned to meet needs using real-time digital experiences, each Federal Reserve district worked independently to innovate their digital experience solutions.
-The resulting fragmentation was rapidly increasing System costs and cybersecurity risks.
-A transformational paradigm as needed to operate effectively in the public trust, but several challenges were apparent.
+With stakeholder needs that varied widely—from school teachers to micro- and macroeconomists, and world governments—mission-critical experiences were becoming increasingly complex.
+Emerging technology was rapidly being adopted by Federal Reserve districts seeking to innovate their digital experience solutions.
+The resulting fragmentation was rapidly increasing System costs and cybersecurity risks, culminating in a widely publicized hacking event.

-• 2015: Upon launch the transformation program surpassed target adoption goals, achieving 96% adoption of the national architecture (up from just 26% adoption of national services in 2012)
+• 2015-2018: Upon launch, the transformation program surpassed target adoption goals, achieving 96% adoption of the national architecture (up from 26% adoption of national stack as of 2012)Concluded strategic transformation program within five years, following coordinated effort by hundreds of FRS professionals over hundreds of thousands of hours

-• 2019- Present: The program has continued to be championed in stakeholder surveys for setting a new standard for effectiveness in System strategic planning and technology thought leadership
+• 2019-Present: The program has continued to be championed in stakeholder surveys for setting a new standard for effectiveness in System strategic planning and technology thought leadership

 the experience